This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Marshmallow Root in Skincare

-Using Marshmallow Root in Lotion
+Using Marshmallow Root in Skin Creams

-The part of the marshmallow you tend to use with making lotions is the root.
+The part of the marshmallow you tend to use when making lotions is the root.
 It’s rich in mucilage and infuses easily into cold water.
-Though it’s available to purchase, you can grow and harvest it yourself too.
+Though it’s available to purchase, you can grow and harvest it yourself, too.
 The root you see in the photos in this recipe is from my own plants.
 If you purchase it, it tends to arrive a little more chopped up, so don’t be confused.

-Making Handmade Lotion
+Making Handmade Skin Cream

 - 2 ramekins